Empyreal96/easy-build-xbox/README.md

 **How to use**
 You will need access to the Xbox trunk and Team Complex's patch.
+(Xbox tree and CPXXUPD) you can grab the .VHD at the bottom of the page if you want a 'set up' environment

 - Have easy-build-xinit.cmd on the ROOT of a drive e.g: D:\easy-build-xinit.cmd
 - Open easy-build-xinit.cmd